BehnoodRasti/FUnmix/README.md

 # FUnmix
-Fast Unmixing Using Alternating Method of Multipliers
+Fast Unmixing Using Alternating Direction Method of Multipliers

 ---